sabjoslo/chirpy/README.md

 **Note:** If both *output_file* and *output_dir* are specified, *output_dir* is ignored and *output_file* is created in pwd.
 If neither are specified, json objects of the tweets are written to stdout.
 - **-n**: *num_tweets* specifies the number of (most recent) tweets to be collected.
 If unspecificed, *num_tweets* defaults to 3,200.
 - **--retweets** includes retweets in output.
 If unspecified, retweets are not included in output. **Note:** Twitter includes retweets in rate limits whether --retweets flag is included or not.
 If *num_tweets* is specified and is below rate limit, retweets will **not** be included in collection count.
-- **--overwrite**: If it exists, overwrite user_name.txt in output_dir file with current output.
+- **-u, --update**: Valid options are *APPEND*, *OVERWRITE*, and *SKIP* (defaults to *APPEND* if unspecified).
+*APPEND*: If userfile exists, append data to existing file.
+*OVERWRITE*: If userfile exists, overwrite.
+*SKIP*: If userfile exists, keep file and don't collect any more data for this user.

 Events during the process are stored in an .eventlog file in *lpath*.
 Other information about the progress made by the process is stored in a .userlog file in *lpath*.

-Example: `chirpy user saleemq90 -o testhello -n 1000 --retweets --overwrite`
+Example: `chirpy user saleemq90 -o testhello -n 1000 -u OVERWRITE --retweets`

-This will search for the last 1,000 tweets by user **saleemq90** (including retweets), list them in a txt file named **saleemq90.txt**, and place them in a directory named **testhello** inside the current directory, overwriting any existing file with the same path.
+This will search for the last 1,000 tweets by user **saleemq90** (including retweets), list them in a txt file named **xxxxx_saleemq90.txt**, where `xxxxx` is the user's true user ID, and place them in a directory named **testhello** inside the current directory, overwriting any existing file with the same user ID.
 Note that this user has posted fewer tweets than *num_tweets*.

 ```
-user:~$ chirpy user saleemq90 -o testhello --retweets --overwrite
+user:~$ chirpy user saleemq90 -o testhello -n 1000 -u OVERWRITE --retweets
 User(s): ['saleemq90']
 Output written to testhello/<user>.txt
 Number of tweets: 1000